archspire-9k/Face-landmark-detection/README.md

-# Facial-Detail-Detection
+# QR and Barcode Scanner
- Using React Native and Tensorflow to contruct high detail facemesh
+ Using React Native and MLKit scanner to detech multiple different QR and Barcodes at once